 The data needed for the training and evaluation of $g_\theta$ are computed using level sets \cite{osher1988fronts,sethian1999level,osher2006level}.
 Occupancy grids may be applicable, but we choose level sets since they have proven to be accurate and robust.
 In particular, level sets are necessary for subpixel resolution of shadow boundaries and they allow for efficient visibility computation, which is crucial when generating the library of training examples.

-The training geometry is embedded by a level set function, denoted by $\phi$.
-For each vantage point $x_i$, the visibility set is represented by the level set function $\psi_{x_i}$, which is computed efficiently using the algorithm described in \cite{TCOBS:JCP2004}.
+The training geometry is embedded by a signed distance function, denoted by $\map$.
+For each vantage point $x_i$, the visibility set is represented by the level set function $\vis(\cdot,x_i)$, which is computed efficiently using the algorithm described in \cite{tsai2004visibility}.

 In the calculus of level set functions, unions and intersections of sets are translated, respectively, into taking maximum and minimum of the corresponding characteristic functions.
-The cumulatively visible sets $\Omega_k$ are represented by the level set function $ \Psi_k(x)$, which is defined recursively by $\Psi_k=\max \left( \Psi_{k-1}, \psi_{x_k} \right) $, point-wise, with $\Psi_0 =\psi_{x_0}. $
+The cumulatively visible sets $\Omega_k$ are represented by the level set function $ \Psi_k(x)$, which is defined recursively by